-The computing industry is in the midst of a change from 32-bit to 64-bit machines, allowing application writers an opportunity to port their software to the new machines.
+The computing industry is in the midst of a change from 32-bit to 64-bit machines which allows application writers an opportunity to port their software to the new machines.
 There are a variety of reasons to change, including increased memory address space, higher precision, and possible access to more machine code instructions potentially leading to better performance.

 None of the advantages of 64-bit applications come without potential overhead.
-The memory space required by applications will increase due to the expanded data type sizes and additional alignment constraints.
-Additional performance may be elusive, and performance may actually degrade due to the additional data being pushed around the system.
-Note that OpenGL data is built on type float data, not type double data, thus leading to a conversion and performance loss when double data is specified to OpenGL routines.
-Some applications require the extra precision of 64-bit parameters; this extra information may be lost when displaying data using OpenGL.
+The memory space required by applications increases as the data type sizes and additional alignment constraints expand.
+Additional performance may be elusive, and performance may actually degrade because of the additional data that is being pushed around the system.